Vinny9700/hello-world/README.md

 I don't want to speak about myself.
-So i'll see some changes in me commit
+So i'll do some changes in my commit

-And i will edit master line someone.
+And i will edit master line later...